 Have you looked at the restrictions on those 529 college savings plans?

 If your child decides not to go to college, your money may be locked up until you’re nearly 60 years old… unless you decide to go back to college and use it yourself.
 You’ll pay hefty penalties for using it for anything besides college classes.
-With Bank On Yourself, your equity in your policy is available to you whenever you need it (typically within a few days), and for whatever purpose YOU want.
+Using Bank On Yourself as a 529 alternative, your equity in your policy is available to you whenever you need it (typically within a few days), and for whatever purpose YOU want.

 The UGMA and UTMA plans have the opposite problem.
-The money now belongs to the child.
+With these alternatives to the 529 plan, the money now belongs to the child.
 You have little control over what happens to it.

-And using student loans saddles the graduate with debt that averages $20,000.
+And using student loans saddles the graduate with debt that averages $37,338 according to statistics of the class of 2021.
 That’s a tough way to start out in life.

 Key Concept: Using the Bank On Yourself concept to finance a college education gives you flexibility and many advantages you don’t get with traditional methods of saving for college.
 You don’t have the risk of loss due to market fluctuations, and you could recapture the money you pay and use it to finance a comfortable retirement.